michaeluno/amazon-auto-links/readme.txt

 5. **Setting Page** (Selecting Templates)

 == Changelog ==

+= 4.6.19 - 08/12/2021 =
+- Added the `Security` setting section in the `Misc` screen.
+- Deprecated the `Form` setting section in the `Misc` screen.
+- Fixed a bug that the `Output Formats` options were not saved properly.
+- Fixed some unloaded images in the plugin setting pages.
+- Fixed a bug that restoring default options for the general options was not properly processed, started in v4.6.17.
+- Updated JavaScript libraries.
+- Fixed some unescaped HTML outputs.
+- Fixed raw HTTP request values, which could cause possible security issues.

 = 4.6.18 - 08/11/2021 =
 - Tweaked the UI of the `Get New` screen of the `Templates` page.